 One of a series of innovative breeding lines from the former National Vegetable Research Station at Wellesbourne (now Warwick HRI, part of Warwick University), it remained a stalwart variety amongst gardeners for many years.
 An early, prolific and fast-growing round-rooted type; Lawrence Hills states in The Vegetable Finder that it matures in about 10 weeks.
 Excellent sweet flavour; both juicy and crunchy when young.

-Donated by Unwins Seeds in 1992, this variety has tender flesh and is easy to peel, so perfect for salads.
-It is also great for making Borscht; cabbage, beetroot and tomato soup.
-If you’d like the recipe with this variety choice, please mark ‘with recipe’ next to the variety name on your Request Form, or if ordering online drop us an email.
+This variety was donated by Unwins Seeds in 1992.
+It has tender flesh whick is easy to peel, so is the perfect choice for salads.
+It is also great for making a tasty Borscht: cabbage, beetroot and tomato soup.